george-pov/YTSkedy/docs/api/persistence.md

   `DeleteAsync` removes the row by `(type, id)` and maps a storage not-found to `NotFound`. `ListAsync` returns rows for one type or, when no type is given, all template rows.

 Entity fields, table keys, and formatting details are defined in code rather than duplicated in documentation.

+## Application Settings Rows

+`AzureEventTextFieldsRepository` implements the current event text fields setting against the generic `ApplicationSettings` table.

+- The partition key is `application-settings`.
+- The row key for the current event text fields setting is `event-text-fields`.
+- `ValueJson` stores the ordered current field definitions.
+Field keys are normalized from order as `text1`, `text2`, `text3`, and so on before save and after read.
+- When the row is missing, the repository returns the domain default field
+  list: `text1` `ShortText` max length 50 and `text2` `LongText` max length 2500.
+- This table stores application-owned settings only.
+It is separate from Azure Functions host settings and must not store provider secrets or local user-specific configuration.

+Entity fields, table keys, and formatting details are defined in code rather than duplicated in documentation.